asreview/paper-megameta-hyperparameter-training/README.md

         backend.clear_session()

         nfilters = 209

         model = Sequential()
     ```

 4. Install this newly created CNN.
 Using this new optimized CNN, create the
    projects files for screening.

+## Funding
+This project is funded by a grant from the Centre for Urban Mental Health, University of Amsterdam, The Netherlands

+## Licence
+The content in this repository is published under the MIT license.

+## Contact
+For any questions or remarks, please send an email to [ADD EMAIL].